Netherlands national baseball team

-The Netherlands national baseball team is the national baseball team of the Kingdom of the Netherlands, representing the country in international men's baseball.
-They are the best-ranked team in Europe, and ranked eighth in the world by the World Baseball Softball Confederation (WBSC).
+The Netherlands national baseball team (Nederlands honkbalteam), also known as "Kingdom of the Netherlands" and "Team Oranje", is the national baseball team of the Kingdom of the Netherlands, representing the country in international men's baseball.
+They are the most successful team in Europe, consistently ranked in the top 10 globally by the World Baseball Softball Confederation (WBSC).
 The team is governed by the Royal Netherlands Baseball and Softball Federation, which is a member of WBSC Europe.

-The Netherlands participated in the Summer Olympic Games in 1996, 2000, 2004, and 2008.
+The Netherlands participated in four Summer Olympic Games from 1996 to 2008.
 The team has also participated in other major international baseball tournaments, including the World Baseball Classic (WBC), Baseball World Cup, and WBSC Premier12.
 The Netherlands' best finish was winning the 2011 World Cup, defeating 25-time champion Cuba in the finals.
-More recently, the Dutch finished fourth in the 2013 and 2017 WBC and were knocked out in pool play in the 2023 WBC.
+More recently, the Dutch finished fourth in the 2013 and 2017 WBC.

-The team is made up primarily of players from the Netherlands in Europe and from Dutch territories and islands in the Caribbean that are part of the Kingdom of the Netherlands.
+The team is made up primarily of players from Dutch territories and islands in the Caribbean that are part of the Kingdom of the Netherlands.
 Baseball is popular in Aruba and Curaçao, which were part of the former Netherlands Antilles.
-Some foreign-born players of Dutch descent from the United States and Canada have also been members of the team.
-The Dutch team has finished in either first or second place in 31 of the 32 European Baseball Championships in which it has appeared.
-The exception was the 2023 European Baseball Championship, in which the Netherlands placed third.
+Some players from the Netherlands in Europe and foreign-born players of Dutch descent from the United States and Canada have also been members of the team.
+The Dutch team has won 25 European Baseball Championships and finished second six times, with its worst result in the competition placing third in 2023.

-The Netherlands will compete against Israel, Dominican Republic, Venezuela, and Nicaragua in the 2026 World Baseball Classic from March 6-11, 2026, at LoanDepot Park in Miami, Florida.